Can Dogs Drink Tap Water Safely? Is Tap Water Bad For Pets?

 Tap Water for Animals: Water for Dogs

 Hydration is especially important for dogs because their lean body mass contains 70-80% water.
-In veterinary medicine, hydration is considered a marker of health, and we even utilize balanced water solutions (fluids) to treat disease.
+In veterinary medicine, hydration is considered a key marker of health, and we utilize balanced water solutions (fluids) to treat various diseases.

 Water is utilized for patients with renal disease who need to flush their kidneys.
 Surprisingly, it is a strong consideration for pets to lose water or not drink enough because of different diseases.